kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Enhanced_Theory_Presentation.md

 ORDER BY BaseSalary DESC;

--- This might return more than 5 rows if multiple employees -- have the same salary as the 5th highest salary
+-- This might return more than 5 rows if multiple employees -- have the same BaseSalary as the 5th highest BaseSalary
 ```

 ### OFFSET-FETCH: Modern Paging Solution